Annual Health Requirements

 Tuberculosis Testing

 Students will adhere to the standards for communicable disease prevention for tuberculosis and follow the health requirements set by the Wisconsin Healthcare Alliance and agencies in which Bellin holds clinical affiliation agreements.
+The Wisconsin Administrative Code states that all persons having direct contact with hospital patients must be assessed for the presence of active pulmonary tuberculosis

 1. Baseline TB screening using a two-step TST or single blood assay test IGRA (QuantiFERON Gold or T-Spot).

-• If a student is positive for active TB disease, the student must participate in an active treatment plan to be reviewed annually.
-The student is not eligible to participate in clinical practicum until the healthcare provider determines the student is not communicable.
+1. If the student converts (positive skin test) on her/his annual health assessment or has had a past positive TB skin test, a baseline chest x-ray is required, and the student must follow-up with her/his health care provider for treatment.
+If a student is positive for active TB disease, the student must participate in an active treatment plan to be reviewed annually.
+A written statement is required from the treating health care provider regarding clinical status/restrictions.
+The student is not eligible to participate in clinical practicum until their healthcare provider determines the student is not communicable.
+Students must complete an annual health symptom TB specific questionnaire.
+This is available on Viewpoint.

-• It is the responsibility of the students to attend the Bellin College provided TST sessions during scheduled times.
+1. It is the responsibility of the students to attend the Bellin College provided TST sessions during scheduled times.
 If they are unable, individuals will be responsible for reaching out to the Health and Wellness Coordinator to schedule.

-2. TST readers are trained following the guidelines of the CDC.
+1. TST readers are trained following the guidelines of the CDC.

-3. Students will be encouraged to take a photo of the form for their personal records.
+1. Students will be encouraged to take a photo of the form for their personal records.

 Influenza (flu) Immunization